 Live in Groups allows you to broadcast to just the people in your Facebook Group, which is perfect for giving seminars, masterclasses or mastermind sessions, and working in your existing closed loop of pre qualified fans and evangelists.

 Facebook Messenger App

 Some of you may already be using Facebook Messenger which started out life as a stand alone messaging app, which seemed identical to the in channel messaging Facebook already enabled.
 Then Facebook bought WhatsApp and it seemed that this would become the messaging app of choice.
 Wrong again.
-On April 14, Facebook announced that it was explicitly turning Messenger into a platform that allows media outlets, retailers, and anyone else to develop bots to chat with users, joining Kik, Microsoft, and others offering similar services.
-While the Chat Bot service is pretty new and will be the subject of another Factsheet, the human interactions are up and running and are definitely worth investigating further for your business.
+In 2017 Facebook announced that it was explicitly turning Messenger into a platform that allows media outlets, retailers, and anyone else to develop bots to chat with users, joining Kik, Microsoft, and others offering similar services.
+While the Chat Bot service is still evolving, the human interactions are up and running and are definitely worth investigating further for your business.

 The Messenger App has some powerful tools for businesses and can give you and edge on your competitors in terms of responsiveness.
 There are some key benefits of using Messenger for customer service – firstly it is quick and efficient.
 You can make a query or flag a problem and it is dealt with straight away, with a chain of messages clearly visible to all parties so if someone else takes over the query, the customer doesn’t have to go all over it again.